 - Yes.
 You may only participate in the summer Washington Program after you graduate from college so long as you have not filed to graduate after the spring quarter.
-Students who participate in the summer program after they graduated will have to pay the higher non-UC rate for the course fee and are not eligible to apply for summer Financial Aid.
+Students who participate in the summer program after they graduate will have to pay the higher non-UC rate for the course fee and are not eligible to apply for summer Financial Aid.
 Graduating UC students may want to investigate options for deferring their graduation to summer or fall quarter.
 Make sure you talk to an advisor at your Dean’s Office!

 Can students spend their Senior Year or final quarter before graduation in the Washington Program in DC?

 - Yes!
 If a student wishes to go to DC during their senior year, we ask that they go to their Dean's office to get a degree and unit check.
 The student may graduate during a quarter program provided that (1) they haven't exceeded 225 units prior to their departure and (2) that all their College and major requirements will have been fulfilled either before they leave or during their time in DC.
 Students may only return to campus to complete any outstanding College and/or major requirements provided that they are still under the 225 unit cap when they return from DC.
 Make sure you talk to an advisor at your Dean’s Office!

 All prospective applicants should carefully plan their course programs in order to satisfy university, college, and major/minor requirements for their degree.

 - Although units and grade points earned at the Washington Program are incorporated into the university transcript and GPA calculation, the units earned may or may not be accepted in order to satisfy major or minor requirements.
 For more information about the applicability of units earned through the Washington Program, meet with your major advisor.